Skip to Content

 How do I know if there is a Burn Ban in effect?

-• Burn ban notices will appear on our website and in the local media.
+• Burn ban notices will appear on our website, the burn permit portal and in the local media.

 • These burn bans are for your safety and we ask that you follow them.